isovector/same-same/README.md

 ## Synopsis

-I think [higher-kinded data][hkd] is a pretty cool guy. eh reuses datatypes and doesn't afraid of anything.
+I think [higher-kinded data][hkd] is a pretty cool guy.
+He reuses datatypes and he isn't afraid of anything.
 But working with HKD isn't everything it's cracked up to be -- it makes deriving instances hard, requires janky type families, and in general doesn't fill you with any sense of joy.